Cubic feet per minute (ft3/min) to Cubic inches per minute (in3/min) conversion

 Conversion Formula

-To convert from cubic feet per minute to cubic inches per minute, use:
+To convert Cubic feet per minute to Cubic inches per minute, multiply by this factor:

 Step-by-Step Example